Relative Calabi-Yau structures and ice quivers with potential

 \title[Relative Calabi--Yau structures and ice quivers with potential]{Relative Calabi--Yau structures and\ for any $V$ and $W$ in $\PC k$.
-A {\em pseudo-compact graded vector space} is a graded vector space, where each component is endowed with a topology making it into a pseudo-compact vector space.
-The category of pseudo-compact graded $k$-vector spaces also has a monoidal structure as follows.
-For any pseudo-compact graded $k$-vector spaces $V$ and $W$, the component of degree $n$ of $V\ten_k W$ is given by
+A {\em pseudocompact graded vector space} is a graded vector space, where each component is endowed with a topology making it into a pseudocompact vector space.
+The category of pseudocompact graded $k$-vector spaces also has a monoidal structure as follows.
+For any pseudocompact graded $k$-vector spaces $V$ and $W$, the component of degree $n$ of $V\ten_k W$ is given by

-Following \cite{Gabriel62, VandenBergh01, KellerYang11}, a {\em pseudo-compact algebra} is a topological algebra $A$ which has a basis of neighbourhoods of $0$ formed by distinguished right ideals of finite codimension such that $A$ is isomorphic to the inverse limit of the system formed by the quotients $A/I$ as a right $A$-module, where $I$ runs through the open right ideals of $A$.
-Equivalently, it is a pseudo-compact vector space endowed with a continuous multiplication.
-Recall from Lemma~4.1 of \cite{VandenBergh15} that a pseudo-compact algebra also has a basis of neighbourhoods of $0$ formed by distinguished two-sided ideals of finite codimension.
-If we replace algebras by modules and right ideals by submodules, then we obtain the definition of {\em pseudo-compact modules}.
-If we replace algebras by graded algebras and right ideals by graded right ideals, then we obtain the definition of {\em pseudo-compact graded algebras}.
-A {\em pseudo-compact dg (=differential graded) algebra} is a pseudo-compact graded algebra endowed with a continuous differential satisfying the graded Leibniz rule.
-Similarly, one can define {\em pseudo-compact dg modules}.
+Following \cite{Gabriel62, VandenBergh01, KellerYang11}, a {\em pseudocompact algebra} is a topological algebra $A$ which has a basis of neighbourhoods of $0$ formed by distinguished right ideals of finite codimension such that $A$ is isomorphic to the inverse limit of the system formed by the quotients $A/I$ as an $A$-module, where $I$ runs through open right ideals of $A$.
+Equivalently, it is a pseudocompact vector space endowed with a continuous multiplication.
+Recall from part~(1) of Lemma~3.1 of \cite{VandenBergh15} that a pseudocompact algebra also has a basis of neighbourhoods of $0$ formed by distinguished two-sided ideals of finite codimension.
+If we replace algebras by modules and right ideals by submodules, then we obtain the definition of {\em pseudocompact modules}.
+If we replace algebras by graded algebras and right ideals by graded right ideals, then we obtain the definition of {\em pseudocompact graded algebras}.
+A {\em pseudocompact dg (=differential graded) algebra} is a pseudocompact graded algebra endowed with a continuous differential satisfying the graded Leibniz rule.
+Similarly, one can define {\em pseudocompact dg modules}.